karthik-valliappan/Whatsapp_python_pdfextract/README.md

 ## Reason to use this Method

 When small businesses can't afford WhatsApp business API can use this method to automate the message sending process.

+## Cons

+WhatsApp python library uses WhatsApp web to send messages and it consumes time.

 ## License